MuhammadAamirGulzar/real-estate-blockchain-marketplace/README.md

 - Treat all private keys as secrets.
 The sample Anvil key is only for local development.
 - Use HTTPS, strict CORS, and production database credentials in deployed environments.
 - Validate uploaded files and keep `backend/uploads/` outside Git.

+## Maintainer

+- Primary maintainer: `muhammadaamirgulzar` (@MuhammadAamirGulzar)

+## License

+This repository is licensed under the PolyForm Noncommercial License 1.0.0.
+Commercial use is not permitted without explicit written permission from the maintainer.

 ## Project Status